Behind the Research — Shoulder Pain

 PT First

 Start your care where you will eventually end up.
-You will get better faster and save a whole lot of money while doing it.
+You will get better faster and save a whole lot of money doing it.

 Jedd Wellenkotter, PT, DPT, MS, EPC